 |columnName2||The name of an existing column, using standard DAX syntax and fully qualified, that usually represents the one side or lookup side of the relationship to be used; if the arguments are given in reverse order the function will swap them before using them.
 This argument cannot be an expression.|

 |Direction||The cross-filter direction to be used.
 Must be one of the following:

-No cross-filtering occurs along this relationship
+None - No cross-filtering occurs along this relationship.

-Filters on either side filter the other
+Both - Filters on either side filters the other side.

 The function returns no value; the function only sets the cross-filtering direction for the indicated relationship, for the duration of the query.

 In the case of a 1:1 relationship, there is no difference between the one and both direction.